jmspit/dodo/DEVELOPER.md

 # TCPListener / TCPServer

-Developers create their own network protocols by sub-classing dodo::network::TCPServer and implement a request (reading) and response (handling + sending) mechanism of arbitrary complexity.
-The dodo::network::TCPListener is a dodo::threads::Thread, and when started will
+Developers create their own network protocols on top of TCP by sub-classing dodo::network::TCPServer and implement a request (reading) and response (handling + sending) mechanism of arbitrary complexity.
+The dodo::network::TCPListener is a dodo::threads::Thread, and once started will

-  - listen for TCP handshakes
-  - accept TCP handshakes
+  - listen and accept TCP handshakes
-  - listen for socket events (data to be read,hangup,error to handle) and produces events as work signals to the pool of TCPServer instances.
+  - listen for socket events (data to be read,hangup,error to handle) and produces it as work to the pool of TCPServer instances.
-  - manage a pool of TCPServer worker threads.
-  - scale the number of TCPServer instances between a minimum and maximum depending on the amount of work queued for processing
+  - manage the pool of TCPServer worker threads, scale the number of TCPServer instances between a minimum and maximum depending on the amount of work queued for processing
-  - throttle the production of work by delaying the TCPListener reading socket events, if the queue depth exceed its maximum and the maximum number of TCPServer have already been started.
+  - throttle the production of work by delaying (throttling) the TCPListener reading socket events, if the queue depth exceed its maximum and the maximum number of TCPServer have already been started.

 As the dodo::network::TCPServer and dodo::network::TCPListener interfaces use dodo::network::BaseSocket,
-they do not care if the actual socket is a regular or a TLS-secured socket.
+both do not depend on the socket being a regular or a TLS-secured socket.

 The dodo::network::TCPListener uses the epoll_wait interface to wait for and read socket events in its run() method, which is executed a dedicated thread.
 Only if there is socket activity (new connections, data to be read,